publiccodenet/about/roles/community.md

 As a codebase steward for community you work together with the community to build communities around codebases.
 This means you will be:

 - building and maintaining healthy communities through connecting members, and organizing events
-- continually develop our processes and tools for community management.
+- continually develop our processes and tools for community management

 If you enjoy connecting a wide variety of passionate technologists and stakeholders that work for the public good with meaningful interactions as well as believe in open source as a collaboration method, this job is for you.